Reviewed By

 Important Facts About Asbestos Exposure for Jewelry Makers

-• Jewelry makers need hot temperatures to mold and melt pieces of jewelry together.
-Asbestos was used as a clay-like substance to hold the pieces together during this process.
+- Jewelry makers need hot temperatures to mold and melt pieces of jewelry together, a process known as soldering.
+Asbestos was used as a clay-like substance to hold the pieces together during soldering.

 Why Asbestos Was Used in Jewelry Making